Income Tax Notice: How to Check, Authenticate, & Respond to ITR Notices?

 A

-Yes, transactions above Rs.
-50 lakh in a current account within a financial year can trigger a tax notice if not properly disclosed.
+Yes.
+Deposits or withdrawals above ₹50 lakh in a current account during a financial year can attract scrutiny if not properly disclosed or reflected in your return.

 Q